 Despite overwhelming support, the status of marijuana is still contentious across the US.
 New York and New Jersey have both struggled with legalizing weed, even with voter support.

 What about Washington, DC?
-Almost five years after Initiative 71 passed with a landslide, people are still asking, “Is weed legal in DC?”
+Six years after Initiative 71 passed with a landslide, people are still asking, “Is weed legal in DC?”

 The simple answer is yes.
 There’s a lot more nuance to the law than that though, so read on to make sure you don’t get caught up in a tangle of legal red tape.

 As mentioned, the short answer to the question is yes, weed is legal in DC.
 Initiative 71 proposed letting adults over the age of 21 have up to two ounces of marijuana.

 Sounds simple, right?
 Well, DC marijuana laws are a little bit more complex than that.

 One of the first major issues is that while it’s legal to have marijuana, it’s not legal to buy it anywhere in the District.
 So how do people get weed if no one can legally sell it to you?

 The marijuana laws in DC have a clever workaround for this issue.
 While no one can sell you marijuana, adults over the age of 21 can give each other up to one ounce of marijuana.